-We departed Salmon June 7, 1995 and went to the Mountain View RV Park in Arco.
+We departed Salmon June 7, 1995 with the fifth wheel and went to the Mountain View RV Park in Arco.

 The next morning there was 6 inches of snow on the ground!
 What a surprise that was.
 We left the trailer and met Gary and Kathleen at the condo in Sun Valley to relax and unwind.